When it comes to showing Formula 1 live in the United Kingdom, Sky F1 has become the undisputed king.

 He also occasionally hosts the second free practice sessions and has his own, much-loved show known as ‘Ted’s Notebook’.

-Kravitz has been covering Formula 1 since 2002 when he was part of ITV’s coverage.
+Kravitz has been covering Formula 1 on-screen since 2002 when he was part of ITV’s coverage.

 Pundit: Anthony Davidson